Collection points are currently closed. Thank you for donating!

 • Reusable pads must be packaged and include

-• The name of your product
+• The name/type of the product

 • Instructions for use